varunteja007006/Practice/Practice TS/README.md

   // lets create a method
   abstract getSepia(): void;
   // this 'getSepia' method should be implemented.

+  getReelTime(): number {
+    return 100;
   }

+  getLikes(): number {
+    return 1;
+  }
+}

-const a = new TakePhoto("demo", "demo");
+const a = new TakePhoto("demo", "demo"); // This throws an error /*
-/*
   You cannot create an object for abstract.
 It acts like a blueprint.

+  Abstract classes help to define the class that is inheriting.
+  It makes sure the methods and properties that are used in abstract classes are implemented.

+  Methods can be overridden as well.

   You can only create an object from class extending the abstract class.

-  Abstract classes help to define the class that is inheriting. it makes sure the methods and properties that are used in abstract classes are implemented.
-Methods can be overridden as well.
+  Example is given below, 'Instagram' class extends the abstract class TakePhoto and the object
+  'obj' is created.
 */

 class Instagram extends TakePhoto {